quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/refined_docs/book_notes/2A012---Reinforcement-Learning/2rla_part13_Summary.md

 #### Transition Between MC and TD Methods

-Background context: The text emphasizes that \(n\)-step methods span a spectrum from Monte Carlo to one-step TD methods.
+Background context: The text emphasizes that $n$-step methods span a spectrum from Monte Carlo to one-step TD methods.
 Intermediate methods allow for smooth transitions based on the task requirements.

-:p How do \(n\)-step methods provide flexibility between Monte Carlo and one-step TD methods?
+:p How do $n$-step methods provide flexibility between Monte Carlo and one-step TD methods?
 ??x
-\(n\)-step methods provide flexibility by allowing updates based on an intermediate number of rewards, more than one but less than all until termination.
+$n$-step methods provide flexibility by allowing updates based on an intermediate number of rewards, more than one but less than all until termination.
 This allows a smooth transition between the full information available at the end of an episode in MC methods and the limited horizon in one-step TD methods, depending on the task requirements. x??

 ---